joshwadd/Advanced_Lane_Detection/README.md

 ```

 With the lists of object and image points it is now possible to compute the camera calibration matrix and distortion coefficients using the function `cv2.calibrateCamera()`.
-The
+The calibration matrix and distortion coefficients are computed and stored within the class on initialisation.

 ```python
 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(obj_points, img_points, image_size, None, None)
 ```

+With

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Mjg4NjU4MDddfQ==
+eyJoaXN0b3J5IjpbLTEyMjExMDI1MjddfQ==
 -->